Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 # Acknowledgments

 This document benefited from discussions on the KITTEN WG mailing list.
-The authors would like to specially thank Thijs Alkemade, Sam Whited and Alexey Melnikov for their comments on this topic.
+The authors would like to especially thank Thijs Alkemade, Sam Whited and Alexey Melnikov for their comments on this topic.
-Furthermore we would like to thank Alexander Würstlein, who came up with the idea to pin the token to a SASL mechanism for increased security.
+Furthermore, we would like to thank Alexander Würstlein, who came up with the idea to pin the token to a SASL mechanism for increased security.